 Cybercrime has now become a profession and a typical cybercrime is changing rapidly, from one person to another person.

 Computer crime is increasing more than ever

 How big is the computer and high-tech crime problem?
 We can’t ever imagine knowing.
 But we do know how much these crimes cost the industry and society in billions of dollars every year.
 There is substantial evidence that tells us the increasing number of crimes and the increasing scope and complexities of such crimes.
-But if it is left unchallenged then it is a big threat to the public health and safety, there many national defense systems which and totally dependent on a computer network.
+But if it is left unchallenged then it is a big threat to public health and safety, there many national defense systems that and totally dependent on a computer network.

 Increasing opportunities on the internet

 Criminals also know that the internet can provide new opportunities and multiplier benefits for eliciting business.
 The dark side on the internet does not only include fraud, theft, and pornography but also includes drug trafficking and criminal organizations that are more concerned about exploitation and which focus on hampering with the humankind.
 In the virtual world, as in the real world, most of the criminal activities start from an individual of involves small groups

 According to the latest survey, it was found that one in five online consumers have been victims of cyber-crime.
 Due to the increasing number of users, the numbers of victims have also been increasing rapidly.

 - The scene of occurrence: in the traditional form of crimes the scene of the crime can be spotted and but there is no way that the scene of the offense can be identified in the case of cyber-crime.